GluuFederation/docs-clustermgr-prod/beta/source/deploy/index.md

-## Deploying a Gluu Server Cluster
+# Deploying a Gluu Cluster

 To deploy a functioning cluster, it is necessary to do a few things.